storbrit/mint/README.md

 - Augmented redstone: right-click a redstone wire with a blaze rod to augment it.
 Augmented redstone is blue and functions the same as normal redstone without connecting to it.
+- Green apples that restore more hunger but less saturation
+- Tool variants for stone types
+    - Deepslate: same mining speed as stone, more durable
+    - Netherrack: mining speed in between stone and iron but less durable

 ### Partially implemented

-- Green apples that restore more hunger but less saturation
 - Chocolate cakes that restore a lot of saturation but not much hunger
-- Tool variants for every wood and stone type, and pigsteel if the pigsteel mod is installed

 ### Maybe at some point in the future

-- Separate splash bottles from normal bottles with a custom crafting recipe to use instead of adding gunpowder to normal potions
+- Separation of splash bottles from normal bottles, instead of adding gunpowder to normal potions
 - Aether / sky dimension (was initially going to be a part of a mod for larger features like this, but i don't have many ideas lol so i might merge those ideas into this mod)